nMPyC/nmpyc/docs/source/example/heatpump.rst

 Heat Pump
 ==========

-This example is a home heating system that involves the optimal control of a small heat pump coupled to a floor heating system.
-The corresponding dynamic model was used in :cite:p:`Logist2010` and is given by
+This example describes a home heating system that involves the optimal control of a small heat pump coupled to a floor heating system.
+The corresponding dynamic model is introduced in :cite:p:`Logist2010` and is given by

 .. math::
    :nowrap: